Ayrshire Scotland -

 the border to live in the USA.
 Port of Arrival was

 Detroit Michigan.
-They lived in Chicago Illinois,
+They lived first at 2953

 Margaret[P532]